jonlawlor/benchls/README.md

 Where the number(s) at the end indicates a size of input, number of iterations, or what have you.
 The motivation is usually to see the performance over a range of inputs.

-benchls takes benchmark output in that form, and fits the performance against a function of those parameters.
+benchls takes benchmark output in that form and fits the performance against a function of those parameters.
 Here's an example:

 ```golang
 // This is just for illustration...